Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Age Estimation

 The mass relation then allows us to estimate precise stellar ages.

-If we were to average the large frequency separation $\langle \Delta \nu \rangle$ between consecutive modes of the same degree $l$ in the power spectral estimate of a light curve, we would get a good estimate of $\Delta \nu$.
-However, $\langle \Delta \nu \rangle$ is sensitive to mode frequency estimates, and any noise or leakage in a power spectral estimate can lead to biased results.
+If we were to average the large frequency separation between consecutive modes of the same degree $l$, we would get a good estimate of $\Delta \nu$.
+However, this average $\langle \Delta \nu \rangle$ is sensitive to mode frequency estimates, and any leakage and/or noise in a power spectrum estimate can lead to biased results.
 The same is true for $\nu_\mathrm{max}$ since it depends on the granulation background and power excess estimates.
-By reducing spectral leakage and noise (compared to LS), \texttt{mtNUFFT} improves p-mode characterization, and hence provides precise estimates of stellar mass, radius, and age through scaling relations.
-Beyond scaling relations, precise mode frequencies and damping rates as well as granulation and/or rotational modulation properties can provide fundamental constraints on stellar models.
+By reducing spectral leakage and noise (compared to LS), \texttt{mtNUFFT} should improve p-mode characterization, and hence provide accurate estimates of stellar mass, radius, and age through scaling relations.
+Beyond simple scaling relations, better estimation of mode frequencies and damping rates as well as granulation and/or rotational modulation properties provides fundamental constraints on stellar models and allows us to measure stellar properties with higher accuracy.

-In Section \ref{subsec:real_modes}, we combine the \texttt{mtNUFFT} periodogram estimate of the Kepler-91 light curve with the \texttt{PBjam} Python package to perform peakbagging, i.e., estimate $\Delta \nu$, $\nu_\mathrm{max}$, and independent mode frequencies of the red giant.
-We show that these estimates are more precise than those from LS, and that this uncertainty improvement propagates to stellar mass, radius, and age estimation.
-We also demonstrate that peakbagging with \texttt{mtNUFFT} is more computationally efficient than LS, thereby allowing large scale asteroseismic analyses using \texttt{PBjam}.
+In the next section (Section \ref{subsec:real_modes}), we combine the \texttt{mtNUFFT} periodogram estimate of the Kepler-91 light curve with the \texttt{PBjam}\footnote{\url{https://github.com/grd349/PBjam}} Python package to perform peakbagging, i.e., estimate $\Delta \nu$, $\nu_\mathrm{max}$, and independent mode parameters of the red giant.
+We propagate these estimates to obtain stellar mass, radius, and age, and compare them with those from LS.
+We demonstrate that peakbagging with \texttt{mtNUFFT} is faster than with LS, thereby allowing large scale asteroseismic analyses using \texttt{PBjam}.

+We emphasize that the main result of this paper is the derivation of significant mode frequencies (or mode parameters in general) and deduced $\Delta \nu$ and $\nu_\mathrm{max}$ estimates using \texttt{mtNUFFT}.
+The additional stellar mass, radius, and age results come from propagating our frequency estimates through existing pipelines that encode the physics of a star.
+We obtain stellar parameters with better efficiency \textit{solely due to better frequency analysis} rather than the choice of peakbagging algorithm and stellar physics.
+While we use the \texttt{PBjam} peakbagging algorithm due to its simple, automated, and sound procedure, our method can be extended to any stellar oscillation modeling approach.